Amy Hill, APR (2016)

 Jason S. Kirsch, APR (2012)

-Notes about the Leuschner Award:
+Notes about the Leuschner Award

 The Frederick E. Leuschner Award recognizes one member of the Central Pennsylvania PRSA Chapter who advances the public relations profession by being a positive role model.
 Former honorees select a practitioner who demonstrates excellence in five areas of his/her daily life: